 Japan’s department stores are clean, safe, exciting and full of shops and stores!
 Canal City in Hakata is a famously huge shopping mall with brand-name shops, restaurants, and speciality stores.
 It also boasts entertaining fountain shows.
 It is a great place to go if your plans are spoiled by bad weather or you are looking to spend a day fulfilling your shopping needs.
 Visit Canal City for a great shopping experience.

-Near Fukuoka Tower is Robosquare, which is a great place to visit for those crazy about gadgets, robots, and technology!
-It is free to enter and is located on the second floor of the TNC TV Building.
+Robosquare is a great place to visit for those crazy about gadgets, robots, and technology!
+It is free to enter and is located in the Fukuoka city science museum.
 Here you will find over a hundred different types of robot ranging from therapeutic cuddly robotic toys to rescue robots to robodogs.

 Explore the possibilities of AI, browse the different technological achievements of this age, and see what’s on offer at the Robosquare store as well.
 This is an entertaining establishment suitable for all ages that really gives you an insight into Japanese technology.